aminjellali/ScraperForYahooFinance/README.md

 it's a web scraper that uses the Jsoup library in order to get stock options of a chosen stock symbol from the yahoo finance to return a List of options as YahooOptions

+note : it requires internet connection or else it will throw an exception